EARLY YEARS

 My life in music ...

-As a young boy there was an interesting array of sounds echoing through the household that filled my ears.
-Home life was turbulent but things were always better when the music was playing.
-My sweet Mother was Italian and a graphic artist and my stern Father, Irish and a high school basketball star, Marine Sergeant and Korean War Veteran.
-They often enjoyed listening to the sounds of Bing Crosby, Judy Garland, Dean Martin, movie soundtracks like Paint Your Wagon, Fiddler On The Roof, The Sound of Music, To Sir With Love and Singing In The Rain, as well as TV shows like American Bandstand, Hee Haw, Soul Train, The Partridge Family and Lawrence Welk.
-And then add to that all the weekly church hymns.
-As a shy kid my fascination with music and guitar would soon dominate my luv of basketball.
+As a young boy there was an interesting array of sounds, filling my ears and echoing through the household.
+My home life was turbulent but things seemed better when music was playing.
+My dear sweet Mother was Italian and a graphic artist and my stern Father, was Irish and a high school basketball star, Marine Sergeant and Korean War Veteran.
+When the radio was on, it was Bay Area stations KFRC and KYA playing all the popular bubble gum hits of the the early 70's and before.
+They would also listen to singers and soundtracks such as Bing Crosby, Judy Garland, Dean Martin, Paint Your Wagon, Fiddler On The Roof, The Sound of Music, To Sir With Love, Singing In The Rain and the Lawrence Welk show.
+And then there were TV shows like American Bandstand, Hee Haw, The Partridge Family and Soul Train.
+And also, the constant weekly church hymns.

 Early inspiration ...

 As a shy kid my fascination with music and guitar would soon dominate my luv of basketball.
-After acquiring my first pieces of vinyl, they received endless spins on my little suitcase record player.
-Elton John's 'Greatest Hits', a 45 of Neil Young's 'Heart of Gold' and the KTEL album 'Believe in Music'.
-The KTEL record was filled with a great selection.
-Songs like 'Brandy' (Looking Glass), 'Go All The Way' (The Raspberries), 'Let It Rain' (Derek and the Dominoes), 'Long Cool Woman' (The Hollies), 'Hold Your Head Up' (Argent), 'Summer Breeze' (Seals and Crofts) and 'Backstabbers' (The O'Jays).
-In retrospect, it seems that I've always fond of moody ballads.
-'I Never Cry' (Alice Cooper), 'I Feel Like A Bullet In The Gun Of Robert Ford' (Elton John) and 'All By Myself' (Eric Carmen) to name a few.
-Even then it was crystal clear that the real power of music was in the strength of a great song!
-Also at home, my brother Kevin was turning me onto Prog Rock albums like Yes 'Fragile' & 'Going For The One', Queen 'A Night at the Opera' & 'Jazz' and Heart 'Little Queen'.
-And meanwhile, brother James was cranking up Foghat 'Live' and ZZ Top;s 'Fandango'.
-In retrospect, it's clear to me that Foghat guitar wizard Mr. Rod Price was my biggest early influence with slide guitar.
-For me during this time, the inspiration seemed to be endless and as I've often said to some of my music students, it doesn't matter what inspires you as long as you are inspired!
-So it's safe to say that by this point in the journey there was undoubtedly no turning back for me as the trajectory was set in motion and moving at light speed!
+After acquiring my first few pieces of vinyl, they received endless spins on my suitcase record player.
+They were KTEL's 'Believe in Music', a 45 of Neil Young's 'Heart of Gold', Elton John's 'Greatest Hits' and Chicago IX 'Greatest Hits'.
+These were all such amazing examples of great songwriting and melody.
+That KTEL record was a stellar collection of songs with 'Brandy' (Looking Glass), 'Go All The Way' (The Raspberries), 'Let It Rain' (Derek and the Dominoes), 'Long Cool Woman' (The Hollies), 'Hold Your Head Up' (Argent), 'Summer Breeze' (Seals and Crofts) and 'Backstabbers' (The O'Jays).
+Then came songs like 'I Never Cry' (Alice Cooper), 'I Feel Like A Bullet In The Gun Of Robert Ford' (Elton John) and 'All By Myself' (Eric Carmen) to name a few.
+It is now obvious that I've always been fond of a deep, moody ballad.
+And even though I was still relatively new to this magical world, it was crystal clear to me that the power of music was in the strength of a great song!
+At home my brother Kevin was turning me onto Prog Rock albums like Yes 'Fragile' & 'Going For The One', Queen 'A Night at the Opera' & 'Jazz', Heart's 'Little Queen' and Genesis 'Lamb Lies Down On Broadway'.
+And in the other room was brother James getting out his aggressions on the sounds of ZZ Top;s 'Fandango' and Foghat 'Live'.
+Foghat guitar wizard Mr. Rod Price was without question my first huge slide guitar influence.
+During this time, the inspiration seemed to be endless, coming from every direction.
+I've often said to my music students, it doesn't matter where inspiration come from as long as it comes.
+It's safe to say that by this point in the journey, there was no chance of turning back as the trajectory was firmly set in motion and moving at light speed!

 A mind-blowing day ...